appirio-tech/tc-common-tutorials/submission-system/README.md

 Common classes for the submissions system, such as models, service clients, utilities, etc.

-Unzip it the ap-submission-library folder, cd into it and:
+Unzip into the `ap-submission-library` folder, cd into it and run:

 | `mvn clean compile install` |
 | --- |